MUNRFE conducted the Earth Hour for the fifth time

 Several people received prizes from the partners of the event – rope park “PandaPark”, shop “Eta Grusha” and a shop of eco-presents “Craft”.
 Ms. Valeria Ryazantseva and Ms. Alyona Luzhnaya were recognized as the winners of the eco-quiz, the “Pink Panther” team won the quest, and Mr. Marat Kurbanov received the prize as the most active participant.

 The Earth Hour is a global movement uniting people to take action on environmental issues and protect the planet.
-Started by WWF and partners as a symbolic lights-out event in Sydney in 2007, Earth Hour is now one of the world’s largest grassroots movements for the environment.
+Started by international community as a symbolic lights-out event in Sydney in 2007, Earth Hour is now one of the world’s largest grassroots movements for the environment.